-- no side-effects besides producing their declared output, - no context-dependence besides on their declared input, - on the global state of the computing environment.
+- no side-effects besides producing their declared output, - no context-dependence besides on their declared input,

 Therefore one also speaks of pure functions or pure programs, for emphasis.
 This is in contrast to more traditionally popular "imperative" programming languages - whose programs may, while running, read unpredictable data from input devices and write to output devices in a way that is not reflected in the declaration of their input/output data types.
 In contrast, the purity of functional programs is what makes them completely deterministic, hence predictable by mathematical analysis and hence formally verifiable (Lit.
 1.4).